 Customer Service representatives make up the face of your organization.
 They communicate with customers first hand, and it is often based on their interaction that repeat business comes or goes.
 That’s why recognizing this group of hard working employees is so important!

-For a list of customer service appreciation ideas, we went directly to Baudville’s stellar Customer Service Representatives and asked them about meaningful and motivating recognition they have received in the past.
+For a few customer service appreciation ideas, we went directly to Baudville’s stellar Customer Service Representatives and asked them about meaningful and motivating recognition they have received in the past.

 Personalized and individual recognition.
 A memorable customer service appreciation idea is to give personalized recognition.
 Knowing your employees’ recognition preferences is key to effective and motivating recognition.
-When shopping for employee recognition gifts, select something that comes in a variety of options.
+When picking a gift for your team, select something that comes in a variety of options.
 For example, give each employee a candy bar, but buy a selection so they can choose their favorite.

 “I had a manager in the past who gave everyone the same, beautiful scarf Christmas gift.
 But she took the time to pick out the color that she knew the recipient liked and what she thought they would look best in.
 It was great, because someone took the time to learn about them.”